Craigieburn - Central

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Craigieburn - Central's approval levels have been slightly above the yearly average of 13, showing modest growth in recent years.
+Looking at development activity over the past five years, Craigieburn - Central's approval levels have been significantly above the yearly average of 20, indicating strong recent growth in development activity.

 How many dwellings will be needed to accommodate future population growth?